Changing Your Child Support Court Order

 Primary Residential Care: The parent (or other person) with whom the child lives most of the time has "primary residential care" of the child.
 Also called "custody."

 RCW: Revised Code of Washington is the law that applies to court cases in Washington State.
-The numbers following "RCW" tell you the title, chapter and section of the law that applies.
+The numbers following "RCW" tell you the title, chapter and section of the law.

 Respondent: The person against whom a legal case was originally filed.
-The respondent in the caption of a form does not change, even when motions are filed later by that party.
+The respondent in a form's caption does not change.

 Served/Service/Serving: When one party gives another legal papers, the other party has been served.
-Rules about the ways to correctly serve a party are in our do-it-yourself packets.
+Our do-it-yourself packets explain the rules about how to correctly serve a party.

 Venue: The county where the case should be filed.

-WAC: The Washington Administrative Code is the law that applies to administrative and DSHS proceedings in Washington.
-The numbers following "WAC" tell you the chapter and section of the law that applies.
+WAC: The Washington Administrative Code refers to the regulations that apply to administrative and DSHS proceedings in Washington.
+The numbers following "WAC" tell you the chapter and section of the regulation.

-To find out if you have a Periodic Adjustment paragraph, look at paragraph 3.16 of your current Order of Child Support.
+2. To find out if you have a Periodic Adjustment paragraph, look at paragraph 3.16 of your current Order of Child Support.
 Follow the directions in that paragraph to adjust support through the adjustment process.
-If you have a periodic adjustment paragraph in your Order of Child Support, but you do not understand it, talk to an attorney.
+If you have a periodic adjustment paragraph in your Order of Child Support, but you do not understand it, talk to a lawyer.
 If you have a periodic adjustment paragraph, you may use a Petition for Modification if you meet the requirements for filing one.

-RCW 26.09.175(3); RCW 4.28.110.
-Service by publication is service upon the other party by publishing a copy of the summons in a newspaper of general circulation for six consecutive weeks.
+16. RCW 26.09.175(3); RCW 4.28.110.
+Service by publication is service by publishing a copy of the summons in a newspaper for six weeks.
 This type of service is expensive.
-It usually costs over $150 to publish such a notice in the newspaper for six weeks.
-You cannot get the publication fee waived.
-RCW 26.09.175(2) & RCW 26.23.055(3) specifically authorize service upon another party by certified mail at the party's last known address, so you probably will not need to serve the other party by publication in a child support modification or adjustment proceeding.
+The court will not waive (excuse) the publication fee.
+RCW 26.09.175(2) & RCW 26.23.055(3) specifically authorize service upon another party by certified mail at the party's last known address, so you probably will not need to serve the other party by publication in a child support modification or adjustment case.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of the date of its printing, November 2012.
+This information is current as of July 2015.